 The platform includes tools that can retrieve web-data about your contacts from online sources like LinkedIn.
 Using this information, the platform can give you insight into the viability of pursuing the leads you gather.

-The platform works seamlessly with Google Apps and Office365 and features over 100 app integrations.
+The platform works seamlessly with Google Workspace and Office365 and features over 100 app integrations.
 It’s a powerful, versatile tool for keeping tabs on your contacts, how you reach them, and how they might fit into your overall sales efforts.

-Nothing in life can be said to be certain, except for death, taxes, and high-quality contact management software making life easier for salespeople.
+And remember, nothing in life can be said to be certain, except for death, taxes, and high-quality contact management software making life easier for salespeople.